Troubleshooting High Availability

 Check the Admin User

-Visit System > User Manager and ensure that the admin user is enabled on both systems and that the admin password is the same on both systems.
-Visit System > High Avail Sync and double check that the admin username has been entered and that the correct password is present.
+Visit System > User Manager and ensure that the admin account is enabled on both nodes and that the admin account password is the same on both nodes.
+Visit System > High Availability and double check that the admin username has been entered and that the correct password is present.

 Verify Connectivity